csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 ## Reflection

-- **TODO:** Reflect on your teamwork and process.
+> Reflect on your teamwork and process.
 What worked well, what needs improvement.
+>
-  - Ideally you will have specific artifacts from your development process to show (for instance, a burndown chart)
+> - Ideally you will have specific artifacts from your development process to show (for instance, a burndown chart)
+>   One big learning point was learning how to coordinate with git branches, rebases, and merge conflicts with teammates as all changes are important

+### What worked well

+- Weekly meetings are great opportunities for us to talk about what we are working on, what we are blocked on, and what we want to work on next.
+- it was useful to have an extra set of eyes quickly review pull requests before submissions.
+- It was often useful to look at [mockups](https://www.figma.com/file/AkEpl4urre2SXIPiAfKulQ/SDC-Form-App?node-id=0%3A1) and [OpenAPI documentation](../../backend/openapi.yml) when discussing implementation to make sure everyone was on the same page.
+- VScode Liveshare is a useful tool for us to collaborate on documents simultaneously.
+This worked well especially while on a group call.
+- Labels on our Kanban board helped us organize our tasks; able to filter relevant TODOs.
+For example: group/backend label for tasks relevant to the backend team, area/tests for tasks related to testing.
+- GitHub discord integrations are good way for us all to be in the loop and to see updates.
+- Team compatibility 😀

+### What needs improvement

+- One thing we could work on is providing better feedback in reviewing these pull requests.
+- Writing tests helps us to make sure our implementations are correct.
+However, in the early stages of the development we did not take the full advantage of test driving development by writing the tests first.
+We have adapoted TDD for the recent PRs and it helps us to ensure the correctness of the commits.
+- Diplaying recursive components which could have option which displayed more options which also had children, was more difficult that initally imagined as mainly due to the difficult of keeping track of which states belonged to which choices.
+This was important as the state of other form objects must be depenedant on children.
+Since disabled components should optimially change it's layout, this was another challenge.

 ## Next Phase